mjy1111/PEAK/README.md

 # PEAK
-The repository for our paper:
+The repository for our ICML 2024 paper:

 Neighboring Perturbations of Knowledge Editing on Large Language Models ([arxiv](https://arxiv.org/abs/2401.17623)).

-## 🔔News
-- **2024-05-02  Delighted to announce that this paper has been accepted to ICML 2024.**

 ## Overview